Stetson Scholarships, Graduation Awards, Fellowships and Assistantships

 - LeRoy Y. Hooks Elder Law Scholarship: This award, established by Jason L. Turner and the Hooks family, honors LeRoy Y. Hooks, a life-long professional educator who lost his life to Lou Gehrig's Disease.
 The scholarship will ready future lawyers from Stetson to assist the elderly in similar end-of-life issues.
 The scholarship will be presented in the Fall to a Stetson Law student who is pursuing a J.D. with a Certificate of Concentration in Elder Law.

 - Hope Scholarship: This scholarship fund will benefit talented J.D. students with financial need.
 More specifically, one or more scholarships will be awarded to assist students who have overcome some form of significant adversity.
 Eligible students would include those who are former foster children, recent immigrants, were raised in adverse economic circumstances, suffer from a disability, or have suffered a significant family tragedy.
-If a student selected remains in good standing, he or she will be eligible to renew the scholarship each year until graduation.

 - Earl A. Jinkinson Antitrust Memorial Scholarship: This scholarship is awarded to a student who attained the highest academic standing in the antitrust course at the College of Law.

 - Frederick B. Karl Veterans Scholarship: Alumni and friends of Justice Frederick “Fred” Karl ’49 and his wife, Mercedes Karl, funded this scholarship in their honor.
 A World War II veteran, Fred spent his life and career dedicated to public service.
 Fred was a recipient of both the Silver Star and Purple Heart as a result of his actions in the Battle of the Bulge and is one of only a few individuals to have served in all three branches of state government in the state of Florida.